NCHS-Software-Engineering/NCHS_Bus_App2025/README.md

 - A power bank of some kind will likely be needed along with the Pi’s unless our school buses have power outlets in them
 - May want students to have to sign into their google account to access the bus tracking data for security reasons
 - If implementation goes well, this could be brought to the entire district 203 for implementation at other schools

+## Different Bus-Setup
+-
+- How it works:
+    -